codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 Have it in mind though, every driver has different caveats, so be sure to get yourself familiar with them (below) before you make that choice.

-Files Driver
+FileHandler Driver
 ------------

-The 'files' driver uses your file system for storing session data.
+The 'FileHandler' driver uses your file system for storing session data.

 It can safely be said that it works exactly like PHP's own default session implementation, but in case this is an important detail for you, have it